 The Registry completed the 2015 Health Survey and data collection is now closed.
 This was the third follow-up survey, otherwise known as Wave 4.
 The Registry is currently applying for a continuation grant, which includes analyzing Wave 4 data.

 The Registry created brief videos to explain some of the Registry’s health findings based on data collected from previous surveys.
-Those videos can be found here.
+Watch those videos.

 A few of the Registry’s enrollees have spoken about why they remain part of the Registry.
-Their video testimonials can be found here.
+Watch their video testimonials.